naszam/online-marketplace/design_pattern_decisions.md

 State variables are set using the keyword "private" to restrict access to other contracts and prevent them to access and modify the information.

-Also used modifiers like onlyAdmin() and onlyStoreOwners() to restrict function access only to Admins or Store Owners.
+Also used modifiers like onlyAdmin() and onlyStoreOwner() to restrict function access only to Admins or Store Owners.

-Admins can add and remove other admins and add and remove Store Owners.
+Admins can add/remove other admins and add/remove Store Owners.

 Store Owners can open/close a store, add/remove an item and withdraw an amount from the store balance.